As always, we begin our study with the rules we try to follow when discussing faith or religious issues with other people:

 Note that in the Bible, Jesus and the Apostles continue to preach and teach many of the same people over and over again.
-Jesus spent three years in close company with His Apostles, repeating over and over again the same message.
-The Apostles, especially Peter and Paul, repeatedly proclaimed the gospel and encouraged the Jews to believe and accept the truth.
+Jesus spent three years in close company with His Apostles, repeating the same message.
+The Apostles, especially Peter and Paul, actively proclaimed the gospel and encouraged the Jews to believe and accept the truth.

 We look for some kind of silver bullet that will convert each different type of resistant belief or disbelief.
 We want a penicillin-type scripture reference that will win over a Catholic, or transform a lifelong Muslim into a Christian.